tarantool/tuple-merger/README.md

 The older tarantool versions are not supported, because they lack of necessary `module api` headers.

-## When you need to use module, ad not built-in module?
+## When you need to use module, and not built-in module?

 The key difference here - it works not only for all supported 2.x versions (where we do have builtin `merger` module), but also